See you in 2023!

 - Remove all plant material from the site to avoid Burdock’s allelopathic effects.

 - Lastly, remove all seedheads, including previous years’.

 - If flowering heads or burrs are present, please cut the stems to remove these parts from the rest of the plant.

-- The flowering heads and burrs should be bagged and disposed of in the household/general waste stream at any of the transfer stations.
+- Bag all plant parts (including seeds, stems, leaves and roots) and dispose of them in the household/general waste stream at any of the transfer stations.

 - Do not place them in the compost bin, as the seeds will persist through the composting process.